30 Years in 30 Days

 I’ve been a writer and editor for about 25 years, and I’ve worked with hunger issues for a long time as well, so merging these two things are a perfect fit for me.
 (Photo by Katie Cook.)

 From the time I set foot in Waco in the late summer of 2001 to the time I left in May 2004, I interned, wrote, researched, and learned at Seeds of Hope Publishers.
 A professor of mine connected me with Katie Cook saying, “Katie’s kindred,” and my professor was definitely right.
 At Seeds, with Katie as my guide, I learned how to make a pot of coffee (not a task to undermine, ever), how to research a story, how to write a first and second and third draft until you get it right, how to listen, how to show up and explore.
 My work at Seeds laid the foundation for me to work at Sojourners magazine in Washington, DC, then at food justice nonprofits in Austin, TX, and then to engage graduate studies at Vanderbilt Divinity School, where I received a Master of Divinity and was ordained as Alliance of Baptist clergy in 2011.
 Writing has saved my life on more than one occasion, and I’m convinced it’s the writing I learned to craft at Seeds that gave me oxygen and necessary inspiration to follow my call as a pastor, writer, and poet.
 I currently serve at The Upper Room in Nashville, TN, where daily I help tell their stories in compelling ways.
-I also write regularly on my blog, www.pastorpoet.com.
 Throughout the past 17 years, through many jobs, many callings, many ways, Seeds has never once left my resume, serving as the foundation of a bright and bold beginning as a writer and as a pastor.

 Ellen Kuniyuki Brown stepped into the position of copy editor for Seeds of Hope serendipitously.
 She had just completed a volunteer gig and was looking for something else in which to be involved and mentioned it in passing to Katie Cook.
 The result was being asked if she’d like to try her hand at copy editing for Seeds, to which Ellen replied, smiling, that she was picky.
 Katie immediately responded, “That’s why I want you!”